bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ## Migrations

-The `migration` folder is home for all migrations file.
+The `migrations` folder is home for all migrations file.

 A migration file is a typescript file that expose a particular object respecting a strict interface: